-Patients who have lost a significant amount of weight, yet still have loose, excess skin around the inner and outer thighs are the best candidates for a thigh lift procedure.
-A thigh lift will tighten and remove excess skin so that it properly conforms to the patient’s new body contours.
-The procedure can be done alone, or in conjunction with a liposuction procedure to remove excess fat from the thighs.
+Patients who have lost a significant amount of weight yet still have loose, excess skin around the inner and outer thighs are the best candidates for a thigh lift procedure.
+A thigh lift will tighten and remove excess skin to properly conform to the patient’s new body contours.
+The procedure can be done alone or in conjunction with a liposuction procedure to remove excess fat from the thighs.
 In most cases, patients who undergo a thigh lift cosmetic surgical procedure are very pleased with their results.

-However, there may be certain patients for whom the initial surgery did not provide quite the results for which they were hoping.
+However, certain patients for whom the initial surgery did not provide quite the results for which they were hoping.
 These patients may be good candidates for a revision thigh lift procedure.
 Those patients who have maintained a stable weight for six months following their initial thigh lift procedure and have fully healed scars can consider a revision procedure if they are not happy with their initial results.

 Reasons for a Revision Thigh Lift

 The most common reason for a revision thigh lift procedure is if not enough excess skin was removed in the initial procedure, leaving the patient with flabby, loose skin around the inner or outer thighs.
 In other cases, the skin may not have been evenly tightened, leaving behind a puckered or lumpy appearance.
-Another reason why patients may require a revision thigh lift procedure is when not enough fat was removed during a combined thigh lift and liposuction procedure.
-This may produce a dimpled, uneven look to the skin because there are pockets of fat that still remain.
+Patients may require a revision thigh lift procedure when not enough fat was removed during a combined thigh lift and liposuction procedure.
+This may produce a dimpled, uneven look to the skin because pockets of fat remain.

 Revision Thigh Lift Procedure